 The number of record sealing cases dipped in 2020 and 2021, perhaps owing to COVID challenges, and rebounded to 2019 levels in 2022.
 It should be noted that based on the focus group conducted for the 2021 report, legal aid offices rely on a mix of paid staff and volunteer pro-bono attorneys who donate their time to help clients with record sealing.
-The numbers above may not reflect the total need of those approaching legal aid for help.
+The numbers above may be constrained by the volunteer time contributed to legal aid offices and may not reflect the total need of those approaching legal aid for help.